plurigrid/ontology/paper.md

+# Plurigrid Protocol Paper v0
+\documentclass{article}
+\usepackage[utf8]{inputenc}
+\usepackage{graphicx}
+\usepackage{url}
+\usepackage{hyperref}

+\title{Plurigrid Protocol: A Framework for Global Energy Coordination Commons}
+\author{Your Name}
+\date{}

+\begin{document}

+\maketitle

+\begin{abstract}
+The Plurigrid Protocol aims to create a global energy coordination commons by leveraging the potential of decentralized networks, with a focus on interoperability between public and private ledgers using CosmWasm and Inter-Blockchain Communication (IBC) protocols.
+By enabling a supergrid accommodating multiple grids, the Plurigrid Protocol paves the way for achieving equilibrium states in the energy sector and promotes implicit competition and implicit cooperation between various energy grids.
+This paper outlines the design, architecture, and benefits of the Plurigrid Protocol, addressing coordination strategies in the domain space, and highlights the need for further research in this area.
+\end{abstract}

+\section{Introduction}
+The global energy sector is experiencing a paradigm shift, with an increasing focus on decentralized energy production and distribution.
+Achieving efficient coordination between these decentralized resources requires new infrastructure capable of accommodating their massive scale and granularity.

+The Plurigrid Protocol offers a solution by enabling an interoperable supergrid in which multiple energy grids can coexist and interact while maintaining autonomy.
+The protocol allows energy grids to maintain sovereign control over their security and governance while connecting within a shared network.
+This provides the flexibility to optimize operations based on regional requirements and progress at independent yet aligned paces.

+This paper discusses the coordination strategies in the domain space of the Plurigrid Protocol, specifically focusing on implicit competition and implicit cooperation.
+It argues for the need to explore this categorization further, as the current research landscape is underdeveloped in this area.

+\section{Coordination Strategies: Implicit Competition and Implicit Cooperation}
+In this section, we map coordination strategies onto the implicit competition and implicit cooperation coordination categories.

+\subsection{Implicit Competition}
+Implicit competition refers to the status quo scenario in which most energy consumers do not share their data and behave competitively to maximize their individual utility.
+This paradigm, known as the price-reactive system or uncoordinated approach, is implemented through critical-peak pricing, time-of-use pricing, and real-time pricing.

+Such self-interested responses to price signals result in suboptimal system outcomes, especially when deployed on a large scale.
+Uncoordinated reactions to price signals can be difficult to predict without knowledge of devices' states and end users' preferences.
+The market mechanism should be designed to ensure self-interested schedules contribute to limiting suboptimality.

+\subsection{Implicit Cooperation}
+In the implicit cooperation category, units do not share information but make individual decisions cooperatively to optimize global objectives.
+Operating without direct, centralized control or bilateral sharing of information, prosumers cooperate to achieve system-wide benefits statistically.

+The current research landscape in this category is underdeveloped, with very few strategies exploring implicit coordination beyond frequency control.
+This paper argues for the need to investigate this domain further, as the space of possible control and coordination strategies that fall under this categorization is under-researched.

+\section{Plurigrid Protocol: Design and Architecture}
+The Plurigrid Protocol incorporates the following design and architectural elements:

+\subsection{Interoperability}
+The Plurigrid Protocol utilizes CosmWasm and the Inter-Blockchain Communication (IBC) protocol to enable seamless transfer of assets and data between energy grids.
+This allows separate infrastructures to integrate and transact value fluidly while maintaining sovereign control over system governance.

+subsection{Scalability}
+The Plurigrid Protocol provides theoretically unlimited scalability for integrating and coordinating grid systems worldwide.
+Energy grids can customize and expand their networks independently while still remaining part of the Plurigrid Protocol's global energy coordination commons.

+\subsection{Security}
+Incorporating federal and other security standards into the protocol, the Plurigrid Protocol ensures that relayer sets and nodes meet these requirements.
+By enabling a secure environment, the protocol fosters trust between participating energy grids.

+\subsection{Decentralized Governance}
+The Plurigrid Protocol empowers individual energy grids to maintain sovereignty over their governance and decision-making.
+This decentralized approach encourages local innovation and accommodates regional requirements while still contributing to the global energy coordination commons.

+\section{Conclusion and Future Research Directions}
+The Plurigrid Protocol offers a groundbreaking solution for global energy coordination by enabling the coexistence and interaction of multiple energy grids within an interoperable supergrid.
+By leveraging CosmWasm and IBC, the Plurigrid Protocol accommodates various coordination strategies, such as implicit competition and implicit cooperation, while providing a secure, scalable, and decentralized infrastructure.

 # Inputs for prompting GPT-4, Claude+, or a custom Plurigrid agent
 ## Plurigrid: An Open and Democratic Energy System
 Here is a draft LaTeX document summarizing the Plurigrid protocol in a way aimed at interesting Tim Roughgarden based on our previous discussions: